Long-term care contributions

 This works in the same way as income tax where the standard tax rate is 20%, but most people pay less than 20% tax on their annual income.

-Your contribution is based on your total income but will take into account the same allowances and reliefs you benefit from for tax.
+Your contribution is based on your total income but will take into account the same allowances and reliefs you benefit from for tax and a marginal long-term care rate of 1.95%.